Written by Vanessa Andreotti, Elwood Jimmy, and Bill Calhoun, February 24, 2021

 Having these pedagogical containers may give people a space of mental health and wellbeing that is unthinkable (and urgently needed) within our current systems.
 However, the development of these containers does not come cheap.
 It requires people to want to declutter their existence by confronting their shadows, fantasies, fears, insecurities, fragilities, addictions, denials and delusions.
 This involves learning through painful things, including how we “read” and how we “are read” by others, how we harbour complex and conflicting thoughts, emotions, projections, desires and traumas, and how our inner toddlers and protectors/controllers may drive our responses to threats and crises.

 But before we present the proposed contract, it is important to mention something that happens frequently when people find the work of our collective useful and feel motivated by it.
-It is common for people to assume that we would like to scale up this work and that we would be grateful for any platform offered for us to do that.
+It is common for people to assume that we believe this work is universally relevant.
+They assume that we would like to scale up the work, and that we would be grateful for any platform offered for us to do that.
 Some people expect that we should feel deeply indebted for their enthusiasm and efforts to bring this work to other people.
 We perceive this very differently.
-Offering this work to those who are not ready to engage with it is potentially harmful (to us and the audience).
-It is also often the case that most people want to consume the work superficially and selectively, and given the demands we already have, we prefer not to use our time and energy with this form of engagement.
+Offering this work to those who are not ready to engage with it is potentially harmful (to facilitators and participants).
+It is also often the case that most people want to consume the work superficially and selectively (wanting to make this work fit their own agenda, and demanding time, attention, and validation).
+Given the demands we already have, we prefer not to use our time and energy with this form of engagement.

 Although we often explain the basics of this approach to large audiences when necessary, the in-depth work that is required for the containers to be effective can only be done with smaller groups of people who are ready to accept a high level of responsibility for their own (un)learning and the fact that there are no formulaic solutions or quick fixes to the mess we/humanity have collectively created.
-There is a mega-storm coming, and the only way is through it.
+No one is off the hook, and no one has all the answers.
+We need to interrupt the cycle of vilification/pathologization and romanticization/idealization.
+We need to learn to face the good, the bad, the broken and the fucked up in humanity (within all of us).
+There is a mega-storm coming, and our only option is to go through it, together.

-We offer you unconditional regard to your being and (un)learning journey (regardless of your personal history – we actually do not want to know) and gift you time and specific knowledge acquired through painful experiences (of ourselves and/or others) to assist your (un)learning.
+We offer you unconditional regard to your being and (un)learning journey (regardless of your personal history – we actually do not want to know).
+We do not put ourselves as “leaders” of this work.
+We acknowledge this work is hard, and that we are all learning the deeper meanings of sobriety, maturity, discernment and accountability.
+We gift you time and specific knowledge acquired through painful experiences (of ourselves and/or others) to assist your (un)learning.

 You agree to acknowledge the gift of this process and the obligations that come with this gift, including:

-- treating shared time as sacred and avoiding contributing to information and work overload (e.g. not centering your need to be “heard”, trying not to process individual things in collective time, not taking up time/space seeking personal validation for your goodness, innocence, status or credibility)
+- treating shared time as sacred and avoiding contributing to information and work overload (e.g. not centering your need to be heard, to be right, or to be coddled; not taking up time/space seeking personal validation for your goodness, innocence, status or credibility)

 - promising not to unnecessarily increase the labor of those who are helping you, but also asking for help when really needed in order to avoid things becoming unmanageable